 An employer can forfeit gratuity if an employee makes a loss to the company.
 The forfeiture would be to compensate the loss.
 However, the employer must terminate the services of the employee because of this damage.

 There is a gratuity formula for the payment.
 According to this formula, 15 days salary is given for every completed year.
 Since the number of days in the month is considered only 26, you will get 15/26 of your one-month salary for every completed year.

 This formula is dependent upon these two variables.

-The salary includes basic pay, dearness allowances and commission.
+The salary includes basic pay, dearness allowances, and commission.
 The last drawn salary is considered for gratuity calculation.
-If, the employee is a daily wage earner, the average of last 3-month wage is considered as one-day salary.
+If the employee is a daily wage earner, the average of last 3-month wage is considered a one-day salary.